omahs/CairoLearnXinYminutes/Readme.md

 ### 4. Constructors, External and View functions

-+ Constructors: Constructors are a way to intialize state variables on contract deployment.
++ Constructors: Constructors are a way to initialize state variables on contract deployment.
 You create a constructor using the `@constructor` decorator.